jawchewa/jawchewa.github.io/README.md

-This is the source code for my personal website, https://josh.games/
+This is the source code for the old version of my portfolio website.
+The website for the new version has now been moved to https://github.com/jasminegamedev/jasminegamedev.github.io